AT0673/Python-Expense-Tracker/README.md

 A simple yet effective command-line expense tracking application built in Python.
 Track your daily expenses, categorize them, and get detailed summaries of your spending habits.

+## Why I Built This 🎓

+Im currently a University Student, and as we all know, budgeting at Univeristy is **HARD**.
+Between all my eating-out, partying, etc, I was quickly losing track of my finances, and often spent many days wondering where the hell it all went.
+Thus, this expense tracker was born.
+I wanted something I could quickly use between classes, that would store my data locally, and give me clear insights into where, and how, my money was disappearing.
+The categorization feature made me realise that I was spending pretty much all my money on takeaway, and the summaries became essential to review to make sure I was keeping on track, and could continue to afford life.

+I built this during my First-Year of Univeristy, using the fundementals I was learning in my Programming module, this just uses a different programming language to the one I was learning (Scala), this project served me well as both as a practical tool and a demonstration of the clean, functional programming principles I was learning throughout my First-year.

+## Requirements & Architecture 📋

+### Core Requirements
+This application was designed to meet my rather loose needs for a personal finance managing tool:

+- **User-Friendly Expense Entry**: Allow users to quickly input expenses with minimal friction
+- **Data Storage**: Save all expenses to a CSV file for long-term tracking and data portability
+- **Comprehensive Expense Summarization**: Provide clear breakdowns of spending by category and total amounts
+- **Budget Awareness**: Show spending patterns to help me stop my outrageous takeaway addiction
+- **Offline Functionality**: Work completely offline without requiring internet connectivity or external services

 ## Features ✨
+The application follows a clean, modular design using two main components:

+1. **`expense.py`** - Data Model
+   - Contains the `Expense` class that encapsulates three essential attributes:
+     - `name`: Description of the expense
+     - `category`: Spending category for organization
+     - `amount`: Monetary value of the expense

+2. **`expense_tracker.py`** - Application Logic
+   - Handles the complete expense tracking workflow:
+     - Interactive user input collection
+     - Data validation and processing
+     - CSV file writing and reading operations
+     - Summary generation and display formatting

 - **Interactive Expense Entry**: Easy-to-use command-line interface for adding expenses
 - **Category Organization**: Organize expenses into predefined categories: